kgvinod/qwizkool-django/README.md

 Make the entire project read/write using chmod -R 777 .
 The sqlite db needs to be writable by the www user.
 Install libapache2-mod-wsgi-py3 (if libapache2-mod-wsgi is installed, remove!
 This works only with python 2)

+Update : It does not appear that the entire project needs to be made read/write.
+Only the db forler and the db file itself chmod 777 qwizkool-django/qwizkoolweb chmod 777 qwizkool-django/qwizkoolweb/db.sqlite3